patrodriguez108/bernies-bistro-practice/README.md

 ## Releases
 ### Pre-Release:  Review the Code Base
 As mentioned in the *Summary*, the previous developer left some code.
 Review the provided code.
+Don't assume that the previous developer made good design choices or that the code works.
 How was the developer approaching the problem?
 Does this approach make sense?
 Are there things you would do differently?
 Are there things you would keep?

 ### Release 0: Implement the Minimum Viable Product